-Should you have any questions, your client manager has been kept fully updated with the ISO 9001 revision process.
-All our client managers have undertaken a rigorous and robust training programme on ISO 9001:2015 so you can be confident that assessments delivered to the new standard will deliver maximum benefit to your organization.
+Should you have any questions, your client manager will be fully updated with the progress of the ISO 14001 revision in the lead up to publication towards the end of 2015.
+All our client managers have undertaken a rigorous and robust training programme on ISO 14001:2015 so you can be confident that assessments delivered to the new standard will deliver maximum benefit to your organization.

-There are lots of supporting materials available from BSI to help you during this time including training, whitepapers and transition guides.
+There is lots of supporting material available from BSI to help you during this time including training, whitepapers and transition guides.
 However, it will be up to you to plan and implement the changes within your business.